Symplicity/janus-bootstrap-storybook/README.md

 ###Adding new tests
 1. Edit `backstop.json` and add your test in the `scenarios` array.
 See [the docs](https://github.com/garris/BackstopJS#using-backstopjs)
+2. If this is a new scenario and component you will need to generate a set of reference images before running a test, for example you would use `npm run reference --filter=Typography-SB` if your new sceario had a label of `Typography-SB`.
-2. Run all tests using `npm run test`.
+3. Run all tests using `npm run test`.
-3. In the test report, the only failures reported should be for your new test.
+4. In the test report, the only failures reported should be for your new test.
-4. If there are other failures, **you must resolve them** with contributors before continuing.
+5. If there are other failures, **you must resolve them** with contributors before continuing.
-4. Run `npm run approve` to approve all of the results of your test, including your new test.
+6. Run `npm run approve` to approve all of the results of your test, including your new test.

 Sharing your work